MEDICAL ETHICS Written Assignments

 “ It is not fair, that’s why.”
 Or Acting like that is not fair to those who are less fortunate “ “Acting that way does not help us to live together and treat others as equals .”
 This reply might indicate that the Maxi Min principle is being used to make the moral judgment.

-I hope that you now realize what this part of the assignment is intended to have you realize and also one of the main points of Module 2 and this course.
-Now put this into your own words as your response to this part of assignment for module 2.
-Based on your reading and understanding of the materials in the Module on Ethics in this course answer what makes any act morally good?
+I hope that you now realize what this part of the assignment is intended to have you realize and also better understand one of the main points of Module 2 and of this course.
+Underlying each and every moral judgment humans make is some basic principle or theory or idea of the MORAL GOOD upon which teh moral judgment rests.
+Now put this into your own words as your response to this part of assignment for module

 I suggest that you create your assignments using your word-processing program and spell checker , then copy and paste your text-answers into the message window of an email ,and send it to the instructor by email with the text inside the email message window.
 DO NOT send attachments .